denali-js/core/guides/application/services.md

 title: Services
 ---

-Services are long lived objects in your app that usually expose app-wide functionality.
-Some good examples might be a cache service, which maintains a persistent connection to a Redis database; or a mailer service, which centralizes the logic for formatting and sending emails.
+Services are long lived singletons in your app that usually expose app-wide functionality.
+Some good examples might be a caching service, which maintains a persistent connection to a Redis database; or a mailer service, which centralizes the logic for formatting and sending emails.